If you are facing any legal proceedings, you should know the answer to this question: What is proof beyond a reasonable doubt?

 The U.S. Constitution’s Due Process Clause establishes this standard.
 Per Constitution Annotated, “the Due Process Clauses of the Fifth and Fourteenth Amendments [protect] the accused against a conviction except upon proof beyond a reasonable doubt of every fact necessary to constitute the crime with which he is charged.”

-The standard is appropriate because of the great consequences of a conviction.
+The courts use this standard because of the great consequences of a conviction.
 Defendants in criminal cases may face:

 - Death